siddharthtiwari-03/UnSQL/Readme.md

 ![NPM Downloads](https://img.shields.io/npm/dm/unsql)
 ![NPM License](https://img.shields.io/npm/l/unsql "UnSQL License")

-**UnSQL** is a lightweight, open-source JavaScript library that facilitates class based, schemaless interactions with the structured databases viz. `MySQL`, `PostgreSQL` and `SQLite` through dynamic query generation.
+**UnSQL** is a scalable, lightweight, open-source JavaScript library that facilitates class based (schemaless) interactions with the structured databases viz. `MySQL`, `PostgreSQL` and `SQLite` through dynamic query generation.
 It is the only library that supports single codebase across all dialects.
-It is compatible with **NodeJS** based javascript runtime environments like **ExpressJS**, **Fastify** and **NextJS**, also works with serverless applications like AWS lambda (Through Lambda layers) and Vercel functions and can be used to create cross-platform apps using frameworks like **ElectronJS**.
+It is compatible with **NodeJS** based javascript (and typescript) runtime environments like **ExpressJS**, **Fastify** and **NextJS**, also works with serverless applications like AWS lambda (Through Lambda layers) and Vercel functions and can be used to create cross-platform apps using frameworks like **ElectronJS**.

 ## Table of Contents
 1. [Overview](#1-overview)